Fluent Math Logo X symbol

 The solution has been inspired by research on active recall, spaced repetition, and interleaving.

-Web App: multiplication.fluentmath.com
+Free Web App: multiplication.fluentmath.com division.fluentmath.com

 iOS App:

-Works identically to the web app, but also includes audio feedback* on facts when the answer is incorrect.
+Try the app for free up to 7x7.
+Upgrade to Premium (12x12) through in-app purchase if it helps improve your skills.
+It works identically to the web app, but also includes audio feedback* on facts when the answer is incorrect.

-Works identically to the web app, but also includes audio feedback* on facts when the answer is incorrect.
+Buy Premium directly, practice facts up to 12x12.
+Suitable for Apple School Manager and/or VPP.
+It works identically to the web app, but also includes audio feedback* on facts when the answer is incorrect.

 *Audio feedback is available in English or the following iOS languages when set: Spanish, Portuguese, French, German, Italian, Greek, Chinese, Hindi, Russian, Japanese, Arabic, Bengali, Swedish, Danish, Norwegian and Finnish.